gordon-cs/gordon-360-api/README.md

 ### Events
 What is it?
 Resources to get information on Events from the 25Live system
+- Only confirmed events are pulled
+- Only events ending after the start of the current academic year are requested from 25Live

 ##### GET

-`api/events/chapel/Student/:user_name` Get all events attended by a student (pulls from local database)
+`api/events/chapel/:user_name` Get all events attended by a student (pulls from local database)

-`api/events/chapel/Student/:user_name/:term` Get all events attended by a student in a specific term
+`api/events/chapel/:user_name/:term` Get all events attended by a student in a specific term

-`api/events/25Live/:Event_OR_Type_ID/:type` Get events specified by an ID number or a type.
-If the type is "s", you will enter an event id (or multple event ids se[arated by a space).
-If the type is "t", you will enter in a type id (or multiple types separated by a space)
+`api/events/25Live/type/:Type_ID` Get event(s) specified by a type ID (or multiple).
+A full list can be found here: https://webservices.collegenet.com/r25ws/wrd/gordon/run/evtype.xml?parent_id=9&otransform=browse.xsl
 Multiple types or events are separated by a '$'

+`api/events/25Live/:Event_ID` Get event(s) specified by one or multiple Event_ID.
+Event IDs can be found in the url or resources in a 25Live request in a browser.
+Multiple types or events are separated by a '$'

+`api/events/25Live/All` Returns all events in 25Live under predefined categories

 ### Activities
 What is it?
 Resource that represents some activity - such as a club, ministry, leadership program, etc.